 - Philosophy (Jewish thought and philosophy)

 - Religion (Judaism and comparative studies)

 - World Languages & Literatures (Hebrew literature)

 Other departments also offer courses related to the minor.
 For a listing of current courses, please visit the EWCJS website.

 The study of Hebrew is strongly encouraged.
 Students may count up to two Hebrew language courses toward the minor, provided that those courses are taken at the CAS LH 212 level or higher.

 Students accepted to the Boston University Study Abroad and Internships Programs’ Haifa Israeli & Middle Eastern Studies Program or another accredited academic institution in Israel are encouraged to apply for financial support from the EWCJS.
-Preferential consideration will be given to Hebrew and Jewish Studies minors.
+Preferential consideration will be given to Jewish Studies minors.